kevinchen93/heirbnb/README.md

 ### Listings
   * Listings are displayed on the homepage.
-  * A logged in user can create listings.
   * A user is able to edit and delete his or her own listings.
-  * Users will be able to search for listings through listings search (by location and availability) and Google Maps search
+  * Users are able to search for listings through listings search (by location and availability) and Google Maps search

 ### Bookings
   * A logged in user is able to view his or her current and past bookings.